ThomasTeklu/osticket-prereqs/README.md

 ### osTicket

 Install osTicket v1.15.8 from the Installation Files folder by unzipping "osTicket-v1.15.8.zip".
-Copy the "upload" folder into "c:\inetpub\wwwroot".
+Copy the "upload" folder into "C:\inetpub\wwwroot".
 This is the directory wherein the material presentable to the client (i.e. the website) resides.

 Within the wwwroot folder, rename the copied "upload" folder "osTicket":